tofutofutofutofutofutofutofutofutofu/CPSC231_Assignment4_TurtleIntersections/README.md

 # CPSC231_Assignment4_TurtleIntersections
-Use the turtle library in python
+## Assignment 4: Analytical Geometry
+Using Python 3, draw a shape using the turtle library, and determine the intersections.